 Venice, Italy: One of the Most Haunted Cities in the World!

 Venice is also home to one of the most famous haunted houses in the world: Palazzo Dario.
-Fittingly dubbed "The house that kills," many residents of the 15th-century Venetian Gothic palace have met truly terrible ends.
+Fittingly dubbed "The house that kills," many residents of the 15th-century Venetian Gothic palace have met truly terrible ends over the years.
 In fact, it's said that anyone who stays in the home for more than 20 days is all but certain to experience an unfortunate, untimely demise.
 One such guest was the legendary bass player of The Who, John Entwistle, who suffered a fatal heart attack one week after renting Palazzo Dario for a vacation.

 Our suggestion?
 Best to view the house from the canals — but don't linger too long!